 Lac Vert – 1266m (Plaine-Joux)

-Cassie Degan, of the fabulous 🧬 Little STEMcells workshops in Chamonix (🧬 science & technology workshops), was up at 💦Lac Vert recently and says that she and her family saw lots of 🐸 tadpoles! 💦 Lac Vert is a superb desination for a family hike with small children; see MBFF article for more information;
+Cassie Degan, of the fabulous 🧬 Little STEMcells workshops in Chamonix (🧬 science & technology workshops), was up at 💦Lac Vert last springtime and informed me that she and her family saw lots of 🐸 tadpoles! 💦 Lac Vert is a superb desination for a family hike with small children.

 🅿️ getting there & parking: in summer, you can park directly at 💦 Lac Vert, or for a longer hike, you can park at Plaine-Joux or at the 🌉 Himalayan suspension bridge (Passerelle Himalayenne in Plateau d’Assy;